 What should I do if someone asks me to pay outside of the Airbnb website?

-If you paid for your reservation outside of Airbnb (for example, a wire or bank transfer), you may have paid for a fraudulent reservation.
+If you paid for your reservation outside of Airbnb (eg: a direct deposit or bank transfer), you may have paid for a fraudulent reservation.
 To get help, let us know immediately.

-If you’re not sure, we can check if your reservation was booked through Airbnb.
+If you’re not sure, you can check if your reservation was booked through Airbnb.

-If an Airbnb host on the Airbnb site asks you to pay asks you to pay off site or through another company, report it to us.
+If an Airbnb host on the Airbnb site asks you to pay off site or through another company, report it to us.